zchenxi/zchenxi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Chenxi Zhang is an Associate Professor at Xidian University, China.
 I received my Ph.D degree in Software Engineering from Fudan University, under the supervision of Prof. Xin Peng.
+Previously, I was a software engineer at Huawei.

-My research is focused on Software Engineering, particularly in the areas of AIOps, microservice, and testing.
+My research is focused on Software Engineering, particularly in the areas of AIOps, Cloud-Native systems and Software testing.c I have published over ten papers in the top conferences in the field of software engineering, include ICSE, FSE, and ASE.

+**Research Interests:**
+- **AIOps:** anomaly detection, root cause analysis, LLM4Ops, AgentOps
+- **Cloud-Native Systems:** architecture measurement, architecture anti-patterns
+- **Testing:** Restful API testing